ribhu69/AVFoundationBasics/Readme.md

 AVFoundation is a powerful framework for working with time-based audiovisual media on Apple platforms.
 This project demonstrates fundamental concepts and common tasks you can perform with AVFoundation, such as:

+(To be added)
 - Playing audio and video files
 - Capturing media using the device’s camera
 - Handling various media formats
 - Basic media editing

+(Currently supported)
+- Rendering list of data for streaming.

 ## Project Structure